Master Use Cases and Scenarios | Free Use Case Template

 Elements of Use Case Description

 Use case descriptions are an essential part of the business analysis process.
-They provide a detailed understanding of how a system or application should behave in various scenarios.
+They provide a detailed understanding of key components of how a system or application should behave in various scenarios.

 The elements of a use case description typically include the following: